October Nintendo conference – new games, DS, xenophobia

 While playing Professor Layton last Spring, I remember Jay asking me (before he had purchased the game himself) if it were true that the game was bad because 80% of the puzzles were simple, the kind of thing that you could solve in 30 seconds and with little thought.
 The answer was a yes and a no. Yes, a large percentage of the puzzles were essentially filler puzzles put in to extend the length of the game.
 No, I didn’t think this made it a bad game.

 This lead me to think about the nature of filler in games and how we approach and accept it in different genres.
-For some reason, the idea of filler puzzles seemed to bother a lot of people in the online community. → These are the games I know, I know.
-These are the games I know.
+For some reason, the idea of filler puzzles seemed to bother a lot of people in the online community.
+In some ways, I can understand this.
+Puzzles are fun because they’re challenging, and if you don’t have to think, they’re not nearly as enjoyable.
+On the other hand though, is this in any way unique to Professor Layton or the puzzle genre in general? → In the beginning games created the heavens and the earth.

 Review – Haze